Quantitative Homogenization of Differential Forms: Functional inequalities and differential forms

 \end{lemma}

-\begin{proof} The proof can be split in two steps, first we need to prove that there exists a function $w$ in $H^1_\di\Lambda^r(\cu)$ solution of the Neumann problem~\eqref{Neumannpb} and then that the function $w$ satisfies $\di w \in H^1\Lambda^{r+1}(\cu)$ with the regularity estimate~\eqref{regNeumann}.
+\begin{proof} The proof can be split in two steps, we first prove that there exists a function $w$ in $H^1_\di\Lambda^r(\cu)$ solution of the Neumann problem~\eqref{Neumannpb} and then that the solution $w$ satisfies $\di w \in H^1\Lambda^{r+1}(\cu)$ with the regularity estimate~\eqref{regNeumann}.